chiragdoctor/promo-codes/README.md

 To run the test on client side you can run the script `npm test`

 ## Run both projects
-In order to run both projects simultaneously you can go to the root ./ folder of the app and run the command `npm run project`
+In order to run both projects simultaneously you can go to the root ./ folder of the app and and run `npm i` and then run the command `npm run project`

 You can also run client and server project from the route location using command
 - client --> `npm run client`